KnutAM/MaterialModels/models/MM2021/doc/symyld.md

 20-28) Fk2-I2 (Kinematic deformation gradient nr2 (minus 2nd order identity))

-29-49) Cc-I4sym (4th order cross hardening tensor.
+29-49) Cc-I4symdev (4th order cross hardening tensor.
 It is major and minor symmetric, and thus only 21 components are stored.
-This converted by a custom ordering, see V21toV9x9FULLSYM in [umat_utils](../../umat_utils/AceGenUtils/MathematicaTensorsToolbox.nb)
+This converted by a custom ordering, see V21toV9x9FULLSYM in [umat_utils](../../umat_utils/AceGenUtils/MathematicaTensorsToolbox.nb) (Isymdev is the symmetric fourth order identity tensor, minus I2 otimes I2 / 3 to remove the deviatoric part)